CharlesStover/use-react-router/README.md

 * `yarn add use-react-router`

 ## Use
-Import `useReactRouter` and use it like as a React Hook.
+Import `useReactRouter` and use it as a React Hook.

 ```JavaScript
 import useReactRouter from 'use-react-router';